Freelance writer & energy regulation analyst

 What’s happening in the workplace?

 The workplace clearly requires some degree of code-switching from everyone.
-We switch our personalities, tone of voice and clothing choices between the home and the office, depending on workplace culture.
+We switch our personalities, tone of voice, and clothing choices between the home and the office, depending on workplace culture.

-But, according to Dr Durkee, what we consider to be “professional” is ultimately “a narrow script of standards set by a white majority”.
+But, according to Dr. Durkee, what we consider to be “professional” is ultimately “a narrow script of standards set by a white majority”.
 In a largely white environment, we may not just be expected to speak the dominant language, but to speak it without an accent.
 Clothing considered professional in a non-western culture may not be appropriate in an American or a European office.
-If so, having an accent or wearing unfamiliar attire can make a person of colour come across as unprofessional for reasons completely unrelated to their actual work performance and attitude.
+If so, having an accent or wearing unfamiliar attire can make a person of color come across as unprofessional for reasons completely unrelated to their actual work performance and attitude.

 ‘It’s like you’re told, “Come as you are, but you have to be a certain way.”‘ - Miranda *

-The stakes are high at work, which can put pressure on people of colour to code-switch more than most.
-Put bluntly, the desire—or need—for a person of colour to prove they are “just like everyone else” at work might mean downplaying parts of their identity that are tied to race.
+The stakes are high at work, which can put pressure on people of color to code-switch more than most.
+Put bluntly, the desire—or need—for a person of color to prove they are “just like everyone else” at work might mean downplaying parts of their identity that are tied to race.
 Several US studies conducted among minorities document this pressure, including surveys published by the Harvard Business Review and the Cornell Law Review.
 Miranda, a recent graduate, describes it as follows.
 ‘It’s like you’re told, “Come as you are, but you have to be a certain way.”’

 What do you hear?

-Talking to people of colour quickly gives a sense of why code-switching was born in linguistics.
+Talking to people of color quickly gives a sense of why code-switching was born in linguistics.
 “I change the tone of my voice and my accent during interviews,” said Hind, a business analyst, even though she doesn’t feel the need to code-switch once hired.
 “I just don’t want people to start asking questions about where I’m from, from the very beginning.”

 For many, the deliberate changes to speech are more permanent.
 “My voice plays a big role,” said Don * , a tech industry worker.